SeanCullen11/crop_differences_demo/README.md

 1. Run the first code block of import statements
 1. Run the second code block and scroll down to the bottom of the page to see the results
 1. You'll see the image displayed with each leaf selected and that each leave has been cropped and saved
-1. Check the left hand side to see that all the new leaf images are saved there
+1. Check the left hand side to see that all the new leaf images are saved there (These images might take a bit to load, be patient)

 - .4 seconds a leaf